-FORM 1 STATEM IENT OF 2022 Please print or type your name, mailing address, agency name, and position below FINANCIAL INTERESTS Г FOR OFFICE USE ONLY: LAST NAME FIRST NAME MIDD DLE NAME : MAILING ADDRESS : CITY : ZIP : COUNTY : NAME OF AGENCY : NAME OF OFFICE OR POSITION H IELD OR SOUGHT : R APPOINTEE THIS SECTION MU ST BE COMPLETED) DISCLOSURE PERIOD: THIS STATEMENT REFLECTS Y OUR FINANCIAL INTERESTS F CEMBER 31, 2022.
-S REPORTABLE INTERESTS USING REPORTING THRESHOL SING COMPARATIVE THRESHOL DS THAT ARE ABSOLUTE s).
-CHECK THE ONE YOU ARE PERCENTAGE) THRESHOLDS INCOME [Major sources of income to JE THRESHOLDS eport, write "none" or "n/a") and reporting person - occurate NAME OF SOURCE OF INCOME SOURCE'S ADDRESS OF INCOME and other sources of income to busine report, write "none" or "n/a") esses owned by the reporting pe rson - See • instructions] NAME OF BUSINESS ENTITY NAME OF MAJOR SOURCES OF BUSINESS' INCOME PRINCIPAL BUSINESS ACTIVITY OF SOURCE PART C - REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") lines o e not limited to the space on the on this form.
-Attach additional a, if necessary.
-FILING INSTRUCTIONS for when and where to file this form are located at the bottom of page 2. this fo CUCTIONS on who must file form and how to fill it out on page 3.
-CE FORM 1 - Effective: January 1, 2023 (Continued on reverse side) PAGE 1
+FORM 1 STATEM IENT OF 2022 Please print or type your name, mailing address, agency name, and position below: FINANCIAL INTERESTS FOR OFFICE USE ONLY: LAST NAME FIRST NAME MIDDL E NAME : MAILING ADDRESS : CITY : ZIP : COUNTY : NAME OF AGENCY : NAME OF OFFICE OR POSITION HE ELD OR SOUGHT : CHECK ONLY IF CANDIDATE OR NEW EMPLOYEE OF RAPPOINTEE THIS SECTION MU ST BE COMPLETED) DISCLOSURE PERIOD: THIS STATEMENT REFLECTS YO OUR FINANCIAL INTERESTS F OR CALENDAR YEAR END DING DE CEMBER 31, 2022.
+MANNER OF CALCULATING FILERS HAVE THE OPTION OF U FEWER CALCULATIONS, OR US (see instructions for further details) ISING REPORTING THRESHOL ING COMPARATIVE THRESHO DS THAT ARE ABSOLUTE LY BASE PERCENTAGE) THRESHOLDS JE THRESHOLDS PART A - PRIMARY SOURCES OF IN (If you have nothing to rep NCOME [Major sources of income to port, write "none" or "n/a") the reporting person - See inst ructions] NAME OF SOURCE OF INCOME URCE'S DRESS SCRIPTION OF THE SOURCE'S RINCIPAL BUSINESS ACTIVITY OF INCOME and other sources of income to busine port, write "none" or "n/a") sses owned by the reporting pe rson - See instructions] NAME OF BUSINESS ENTITY NAME OF MAJOR SOURCES OF BUSINESS' INCOME ADDRESS OF SOURCE PRINCIPAL BUSINESS ACTIVITY OF SOURCE PART C REAL PROPERTY [Land, t uildings owned by the reporting perso on - See instructions1 Ver e not limited to the space on the (If you have nothing to rep lines o in this form.
+Attach additional , if necessary. and w G INSTRUCTIONS for when here to file this form are d at the bottom of page 2.
+INSTR this fo UCTIONS on who must file orm and how to fill it out on page 3.
+CE FORM 1 - Effective: January 1, 2023 Incorporated by reference in Rule 34-8.202(1), F.A.C.
+(Continued on reverse side) a agin PAGE 1